raphaelrochaw/regression/README.md

-Files used in the course Introdution to Statistical Learning - Regression Models offered to the Animal Science Master and PhD Program of the Federal University of Minas Gerais, Brazil.
+Files used in the discipline Introduction to Statistical Learning - Regression Models offered to the Master's and Doctorate Program in Animal Science at the Federal University of Minas Gerais, Brazil.

 Under continuous development!